openlookeng/hetu-core/hetu-docs/en/develop/getting-started.md

     ./mvnw clean install

 On the first build, Maven will download all the dependencies from the internet and cache them in the local repository (`~/.m2/repository`), which can take a considerable amount of time.
-Subsequent builds will be faster.
+Subsequent builds are faster.

 openLooKeng Core has a comprehensive set of unit tests that can take several minutes to run.
 You can disable the tests when building: